Medication-Assisted Treatment and Support with the Use of Vivitrol

 A common misconception with MAT is that it substitutes one drug for another.
 In reality, medications used in MAT help the individual be relieved of withdrawal symptoms and psychological cravings that causes the chemical imbalances.

 Methadone, buprenorphine, and naltrexone are medications all used to treat opioid dependence.
-However, unlike the first two which are agonist drugs, naltrexone is a full antagonist drug
+However, unlike the first two which are agonist drugs, naltrexone is a full antagonist drug to opioids.

 What is Vivitrol and how does it work?